MV10/HttpFileCache/README.md

 To access the cached file, read the complete pathname from the `GetCachePathname()` method on the `CachedFileData` object returned to your application's callback method.

+You can also invoke `GetDataIfCached` or `GetPathnameIfCached`, both with an optional flag to increment the reference-counter.

 ### Interrupting a Download

 If the application no longer needs a file that is still being downloaded, invoke the `ReleaseFile` method.